 Have you recently received an email from someone who says that their wife saw your artwork online and fell in love with it instantly?
 Or someone who would like to purchase your artwork immediately?
+Or maybe an artist’s agent wants to show your work at a prestigious art fair?
 Feels great, right?
-Of course.
-But how do you tell if it’s real or an art scam?
+Of course, but how do you tell if it’s real or an art scam?

 Well, why not?
 Artists are good targets – they are familiar with the need to ship their work, sometimes to collectors who might be anywhere in the world.
 They’re invested in their creations, so they’re susceptible to the charm of the idea that a stranger fell in love with their work on sight.
 And scammers may believe that artists are less likely to be aware of the dangers presented by the sorts of art scams they depend on.
 You want to make sure that you don’t fall into that category.
 Be aware of the possibility, be skeptical – be careful.